 Seagrass meadows aren’t the only environment that drones are helping map.
 Check out the Stories from Above blog to learn about how drones are helping with the monitoring and management of oyster reefs in New Zealand, the management of rangelands in the USA and much more.

 Do you use drones for mapping?
-Consider uploading your image collection to GeoNadir!
-It’s free storage for your drone data, and a convenient way to share your mapping data with the world so others can learn from it.
+Consider uploading your dataset to GeoNadir!
+It’s easy storage for your drone data, and a convenient way to share your mapping data with the world so others can learn from it.